Long-Range Wireless Gate Annunciator

 Read the original article for background.

 This page describes a different way to detect a vehicle or pedestrian entering through the gate: the microwave motion sensor.
-While the installed PIR sensor works 99% of the time, there are occasions when it doesn't, usually during precipitation events (heavy snowfall, drizzle).
+While the installed PIR sensor works 99% of the time, there are occasions when it doesn't, usually during precipitation events (heavy snowfall, rain, drizzle).
 This gave me an incentive to investigate another interesting approach.
 The device described uses the HB100 microwave motion sensor.
 These are incredibly cheap: available on eBay for as little as $3.
 A microwave motion sensor differs from a PIR sensor in that it's an active device.
 Whereas the PIR sensor monitors ambient (IR) radiation impinging on the device, the microwave sensor radiates a low-power microwave beam and monitors the signal reflected from objects.

 The HB100 consists of a 10.525 GHz dielectric resonance oscillator (DRO), transmit antenna, receive antenna and Schottky diode receive mixer/detector.
-If an object within range happens to be moving toward or away from the sensor, the reflected signal will differ slightly in frequency from the transmitted signal (the "Doppler effect").
-The frequency shift depends directly on the target's speed as seen by the sensor - the greater the speed, the greater the shift.
+If an object within range is moving relative to the sensor, the reflected signal will differ slightly in frequency from the transmitted signal (the "Doppler effect").
+The frequency shift depends directly on the target's speed as seen by the sensor - the greater the relative speed, the greater the shift.
 The received signal is mixed with a sample of the transmitted signal to derive a difference signal.
 The difference signal appears at the sensor's IF output pin.

 The sensor requires an amplifier/filter/rectifier to complete the system.
 Figure 1 shows the circuit, derived mostly from this application note.
 It consists of a sample-and-hold input stage, variable gain filter/amplifier, full-wave rectifier and output buffer transistor.

 Pulse mode could be thought of as a form of spread-spectrum, a technique used in wireless communications systems to minimize interference.
 The synchronous sample-and-hold input to the IF amplifier operates as a 'matched filter' to de-spread the received signal, making it appear to the amplifier/filter as a continuous, low-frequency signal.
 This compensates for the reduced transmitter power and may provide some interference rejection.
 Note that the sample-hold transistor (2N2222) operates in reverse active mode during part of the sample cycle.
 [Google: "bjt reverse active mode"]

 IF Amplifier Gain vs Frequency